phillbaker/pg_migrate/doc/pg_repack.rst

 The following options can be specified in ``OPTIONS``.

 Options:
+  -a,--alter=ALTERSQL
+  -t, --table=TABLE         repack specific table only

+  -s, --schema=SCHEMA       move repacked tables to a new tablespace --execute                 defaults to false --max-lag
+  --max-load
+  --alter-foreign-keys-method=[rebuild_constraints,drop_swap,none]
+  --skip-check-alter
+  ...

   -a, --all                 repack all databases

-  -t, --table=TABLE         repack specific table only -I, --parent-table=TABLE  repack specific parent table and its inheritors -c, --schema=SCHEMA       repack tables in specific schema only -s, --tablespace=TBLSPC   move repacked tables to a new tablespace -S, --moveidx             move repacked indexes to *TBLSPC* too -o, --order-by=COLUMNS    order by columns instead of cluster keys -n, --no-order            do vacuum full instead of cluster
+  -I, --parent-table=TABLE  repack specific parent table and its inheritors -S, --moveidx             move repacked indexes to *TBLSPC* too -o, --order-by=COLUMNS    order by columns instead of cluster keys -n, --no-order            do vacuum full instead of cluster